valerioMolinari/Elite/README.md

 # Elite
-Proudly the official, anonymously magnificent repository of the real unbeatable Élite team!
+Proudly the official, magnificent repository of the real unbeatable Élite team!